ayaolitoquit/How-Many-Missed-The-Boat/README.md

 This project was created by Aileen Olitoquit and idea was contributed by Marc Justine Olimverio for the Object-Oriented Programming (OOP) subject.
 It utilizes Java and the Swing library for GUI development.

-## License

-This project is licensed under the [MIT License](LICENSE), allowing you to modify and distribute the code for personal and educational purposes.
-Refer to the license file for more details.

-Enjoy the riddle-solving challenge and have fun with "How Many Missed The Boat Riddle Java GUI"!